 - Take advantage of its robust security features (password protection, encryption, and two-factor authentication)

-- Configure the deployment environment to distribute codes to multiple servers simultaneously
+- Configure the deployment environment to distribute code to multiple servers simultaneously

 - Scale the features depending on team size and set up branch-level permissions for team members.